This first article appears in the

 system.
 My role as a craniosacral practitioner is to

-the crumbling has already begun.
+restore it if the crumbling has already begun.

 A GENTLE TOUCH

-Craniosacral therapy is a healing modality that
+Craniosacral work is a healing modality that

 grew out of osteopathy, the ancient art of bone setting.
 In